aubarb/My-Reddit-Lite/src/notes.md

+  TODO Next:
+  Display the image or video correctly

+  DATA
   data is an array of objects for each post. to access specific_data for each post follow this structure: data[0].data.specific_data
   Useful data example key: value =>
     author: "cheskymaker"